 Q: So what role is the teacher playing?

-One of the things that’s happening in that clicking I mentioned is that we feel excitement that someone actually knows us.
+One of the things that’s happening in that clicking with a particular teacher is that we feel excitement that someone actually knows us.
 That’s profoundly exciting.
 It might be as close as we get to feeling that we are fully connected with someone else.
 “You see me.
 You know who I fully am in a way that doesn’t make me feel embarrassed or ashamed, but rather fully recognized and more whole.”

 That’s how you know if you’ve met a positive teacher.
 They make you feel stronger right away.
 They don’t make you feel more needy.
 That’s what happens with many people who wind up in cults or extremist organizations of any kind.
 That element is universally in play, where the teacher is saying to the student, “You need me and you better not leave me, because if you do, you’ll be lost for the rest of your life.”